xtineskim/gateway-api/geps/gep-3139/index.md

 //
 // +kubebuilder:validation:XValidation:message="backendRequest timeout cannot be longer than request timeout",rule="!(has(self.request) && has(self.backendRequest) && duration(self.request) != duration('0s') && duration(self.backendRequest) > duration(self.request))"
 type GRPCRouteTimeouts struct {
-    // Request specifies the maximum duration for a gateway to respond to an gRPC request.
+    // MaxStreamDuration specifies the maximum duration for upstream to respond to an gRPC request from a client.
-    // If the gateway has not been able to respond before this deadline is met, the gateway
+    // If upstream has not been able to respond before this deadline is met, upstream
     // MUST return a timeout error.
     //
-    // For example, setting the `rules.timeouts.request` field to the value `10s` in an
+    // For example, setting the `rules.timeouts.MaxStreamRequest` field to the value `10s` in an
     // `GRPCRoute` will cause a timeout if a client request is taking longer than 10 seconds
     // to complete.
     //
-    // ThiSs timeout is intended to cover as close to the whole request-response transaction
+    // This timeout is intended to cover as close to the whole request-response transaction
     // as possible although an implementation MAY choose to start the timeout after the entire
     // request stream has been received instead of immediately after the transaction is
     // initiated by the client.
     //
-    // When this field is unspecified, request timeout behavior is implementation-specific.
+    // When omitted, the timeout value will default to the `grpc-timeout` value in the request.
     //
     // Support: Extended
     //
     // +optional
-    Request *Duration `json:"request,omitempty"`
+    MaxStreamDuration *Duration `json:"maxStreamDuration,omitempty"`

-    // BackendRequest specifies a timeout for an individual request from the gateway
+    // StrictEnforcement enum specifies which timeout to use request from a client
-    // to a backend.
-This covers the time from when the request first starts being
+    // to upstream if 2 are specified.
+This occurs when a gRPC timeout is specified in the GRPCRoute
-    // sent from the gateway to when the full response has been received from the backend.
+    // and a gRPC timeout is specified in the grpc-timeout header of the request.
+    // The values permitted are "allow" and "deny".
     //
-    // An entire client GRPC transaction with a gateway, covered by the Request timeout,
-    // may result in more than one call from the gateway to the destination backend,
-    // for example, if automatic retries are supported.
+    // A propagated gRPC request may result in other services being called upon.
+If
+    // StrictEnforcement is set to "allow", then the MaxStreamDuration will be the stricter value of
+    // either the specified `grpc-timeout` metadata, or the timeout specified by the GRPCRoute.
+    // If set to "deny", it is assumed that this is not implemented, and the timeout will
+    // default to the value in in the grpc-timeout metadata.
     //
-    // Because the Request timeout encompasses the BackendRequest timeout, the value of
-    // BackendRequest must be <= the value of Request timeout.
-    //
     // Support: Extended
     //
     // +optional
-    BackendRequest *Duration `json:"backendRequest,omitempty"`

-    // StreamingRequest specifies the ability for disabling bidirectional streaming.
-    // The only supported settings are `0s`, so users can disable timeouts for streaming
+    StrictEnforcement *StrictEnforcement `json:"strictEnforcement,omitempty"`

+}

+// StrictEnforcement specifies enum of Allow or Deny
 //
-    // Support: Extended
-    //
-    // +optional
+// +kubebuilder:validation:Enum=Allow;Deny
-    StreamingRequest *Duration `json:"request,omitempty"`

-    // MaxStreamDuration specifies a timeout
-}
+type StrictEnforcement string

+const(
+  StrictEnforcementAllow StrictEnforcement = "Allow"

+  StrictEnforcementDeny StrictEnforcement = "Deny"
+)

 // Duration is a string value representing a duration in time.
 The format is as specified
 // in GEP-2257, a strict subset of the syntax parsed by Golang time.ParseDuration.